DOieGYuan/DPRS_with_HMs/README.md

 metawrap quant_bins -b metawrap/reasm/reassembled_bins/ \
   -o quant_bins/ -a assembly/Coasm.contigs.fa *.fastq -t 64
 ```
-Then base on the [abundance file](https://github.com/DOieGYuan/DPRS_with_HMs/tree/master/Data/iTOL_PhylogeneticTree/MAG_abundance.tsv), we perform LEfSe analysis to identify biomarkers in each group
+Then base on the [abundance file](https://github.com/DOieGYuan/DPRS_with_HMs/tree/master/Data/iTOL_PhylogeneticTree/MAG_abundance.tsv), we perform LEfSe analysis to identify biomarkers in each group.
 ```
 lefse-format_input.py MAG_Abundance.tsv lefse.out -c 2 -s 3 -u 1 -o 1000000
 run_lefse.py lefse.out lefse.tsv -l 2
 ```
 ### Functional annoation of MAGs and Metaproteome
-Please refer to [enrichM](https://github.com/geronimp/enrichM), [emapper](https://github.com/eggnogdb/eggnog-mapper), and [InterProScan](https://github.com/ebi-pf-team/interproscan) to have a more comprehensive understanding of their functions.
+Please refer to [enrichM](https://github.com/geronimp/enrichM), [emapper](https://github.com/eggnogdb/eggnog-mapper), and [InterProScan](https://github.com/ebi-pf-team/interproscan) to have a more comprehensive understanding of their usages.
 *(Optional) If need KEGG BRITE and KO annotation file, please install R package KEGGREST and use make.BRITE.formatted.R to formate the htext file into tabular .tsv file.*
 In our study, we perform the following pipeline:
 ```